Don’t feel pressured to create a perfect childhood. These are the things your kids will remember, and they’re simpler than you think.

 And forgive yourself for mistakes you may have made.
 You’re not alone, mama.
 We’ve all regretted doing something with our kids.
 Maybe it was losing our temper or choosing the computer over spending time with them.

 Because here’s the thing: you’re likely harder on yourself than your kids are on you.

 Kids are some of the most forgiving people I know.
 They don’t hold grudges because you both had a standoff earlier in the day.
 While you’re stewing about the tantrum your child had, she has already moved on from it.
 (Check out a few reasons we shouldn’t blame ourselves so much.)

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Kids don’t keep tabs.
 They won’t love you less because you’re home at six instead of at three.
 Instead, they’ll remember how you made them feel—the highlights.

 Focus on the now.
 Enjoy your kids, whether you’re hanging Christmas ornaments or hanging around your living room.
-The little things can form our memories.
-You never know.
-They might remember something as simple as running into your arms as you walk through the front door.
+The little things can form their memories.
+You never know—they just might remember something as simple as running into your arms as you walk through the front door.

 - Are You Living Through Your Kids?
 Why You Should Find Your Own Meaning

 - The Biggest Reason to Have a Life Beyond Kids